 - Enclosed storage rooms and sheds

 - As a supplement to central air conditioning.
 Are there any spaces in your home that could benefit from some extra cooling “oomph”?
-A ductless system can provide additional cool air right where it’s needed – be it your kitchen, a bathroom, or that room with the massive windows taking the brunt of the summer sun.
+A ductless system can provide additional cool air right where it’s needed – for your kitchen, a bedroom, a bathroom, or that room with the massive windows taking the brunt of the heat gain from the sun.

 Now for the important question – how do they look?
-You might be concerned that hanging a ductless wall unit will ruin the décor in your new room addition.
+You might be concerned that hanging a ductless wall unit will ruin your décor.
 I concede that ductless air conditioners do not look extremely attractive.
 Nor are they as discreet as central air conditioning.
-The typical indoor unit is relatively large and comes only in shades of white or beige.
+The typical indoor unit is relatively large and comes in shades of white or beige.
 Because covering the unit would block and airflow, you’ll be stuck with the color.

 However, many units do have a ceiling mount option available that helps it integrates more seamlessly into its surroundings.
 And, like any other appliance, you will probably become accustomed to its appearance.
-Over time, you might barely notice it’s there.
+Over time, you’ll barely notice it’s there.

 Besides, ductless units look much more sleek and modern than window air conditioners.